 A Traditional Full Irish Breakfast

 You will see the signs everywhere in Ireland from gourmet restaurants to petrol stations – Full Irish Breakfast – traditional Full Irish – Ulster Fry Breakfast or even Irish Fry Up.
 They are all versions of the same traditional full Irish breakfast that has been served for years.

 We went on a fabulous food tour when we were in N. Ireland through Irish Feast which took us through some amazing food places in Ballycastle.
 We had this awesome little full Irish breakfast food stack at the Bay Cafe.
 Now I’m not a fan of black pudding but the truth was I’d never tried it – this one was amazingly good.

 In Ireland you will find a full Irish breakfast all over, even petrol stations have them.
-Usually, when done at home a full Irish breakfast is a weekend or holiday treat because the calorie level is pretty high.
+Usually, when done at home it’s a weekend or holiday treat because the calorie level is pretty high.

 What’s included in a Full Irish breakfast?